processing/processing-library-template-gradle/README.md

+> [!WARNING]
+> This repository is deprecated.
+Please use the latest Gradle template at [processing/processing-library-template](https://github.com/processing/processing-library-template).

 # Gradle/IntelliJ template for Processing library

 The following describes how to set up a Processing library project in [Gradle](https://gradle.org/), build it successfully, use [IntelliJ IDEA](https://www.jetbrains.com/idea/) for development/debugging of the library, and to make your library ready for distribution.